DaeLeonFlucas/ticket-lifecycle/README.md

 <img src="https://imgur.com/Pv79vQb.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Using the options above, we can adjust the ticket as needed.
-Any changes will be displayed in the 'Ticket Thread'.
+By using the available options, we can modify the ticket as required.
+All changes will be reflected in the ‘Ticket Thread’.
 </p>
 <p>
 <img src="https://imgur.com/wkzyijU.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The Agent can also message the End User through the Ticket Thread to update the User or other Agents about the status of the ticket.
-At the bottom, you can also adjust the Ticket's Status if the issues have been resolved.
+Agents can also send messages to the End User through the Ticket Thread to keep them and other Agents informed about the ticket’s progress.
+Furthermore, the Ticket’s Status can be modified at the bottom of the thread if the issue has been addressed.
 </p>
 <p>
 <img src="https://imgur.com/SIceVh9.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>